 Our strategy to associate a positive cohomology assignment to $Z$ is to view $J$-anti-invariant $2$-forms as sections of the bundle $\Lambda_J^-$.
 Now a $J$-anti-invariant form $\alpha$ defines a $4$-dimensional submanifold $\Gamma_{\alpha}$ in the total space of $\Lambda_J^-$ whose intersection with $M$, as submanifolds of $\Lambda_J^-$, describe the zero set of the form.
-Given a disk in $M$, whose boundary does not intersect $\Gamma_{\alpha}$, we can compose with a section and perturb to obtain a disk $\sigma ' : D \rightarrow \Lambda_J^-$ which intersects $M$ transversely.
+Given a disk in $M$ whose boundary does not intersect $\Gamma_{\alpha}$, we can compose with a section and perturb to obtain a disk $\sigma ' : D \rightarrow \Lambda_J^-$ which intersects $M$ transversely.
 Then the oriented intersection number of $\sigma'$ defines a positive cohomology assignment.
-A finer study of positive cohomology assignment also gives rise the desired information for the homology class of the zero divisor.
+A finer study of positive cohomology assignment also gives rise to the desired information for the homology class of the zero divisor.

-Theorem \ref{4ZJhol} could be extended to the sections of bundle $\Lambda_{\R}^{n, 0}$ of real parts of $(n, 0)$ forms, which has a natural complex line bundle structure induced by the almost complex structure on $M$.
+Theorem \ref{4ZJhol} could be extended to sections of the bundle $\Lambda_{\R}^{n, 0}$ of real parts of $(n, 0)$ forms, which has a natural complex line bundle structure induced by the almost complex structure on $M$.
 The space of its sections is denoted $\Omega_{\R}^{n, 0}$.
-We have Theorem \ref{highdim}, which says that the zero set of a non-trivial closed form in $\Omega_{\R}^{n, 0}$ supports a pseudoholomorphic subvariety of real codimension $2$ up to Question 3.9 of \cite{ZintJ}.
-The key to establish this result is again a version of Lemma \ref{intJdisk2} for the bundle $\Lambda_{\R}^{n, 0}$.
-This is our Lemma \ref{highJdisk2}.
+We have Theorem \ref{highdim} which, if Question \ref{conj} is answered affirmatively, says that the zero set of a non-trivial closed form in $\Omega_{\R}^{n, 0}$ supports a pseudoholomorphic subvariety of real codimension $2$.
+The key to establish this result is again a version of Lemma \ref{intJdisk2} for the bundle $\Lambda_{\R}^{n, 0}$; this is our Lemma \ref{highJdisk2}.